Characterisation-Virtual-Laboratory/Globus-Endpoint-deployemt/README.md

 This will allow Ansible to decrypt the 'globus_clientSecret' during installation.

 After this role has successfully completed, please action the last message.
-You will need to login to the target machine and run 'globus-connect-server login localhost'.
+You will need to login to the target machine as root and run 'globus-connect-server login localhost'.

 Once globus-connect-server has been logged in to the localhost, please run the